komkovla/Blender-Top-ortho-X-forward-view/readme.md

 # Top Ortho X-Forward View Blender Addon

 Top Ortho X-Forward View is a light Blender addon that allows you to change the direction of the top view by setting the X axis as forward.
-With this addon, you can easily switch to a top view where the X axis is pointing forward instead of the default Y axis.
-This is particularly useful for modeling objects that are aligned with the X axis, such as cars or buildings.
+With this addon, you can easily switch to a top view where the X-axis is pointing forward instead of the default Y-axis.
+This is particularly useful for modelling objects that are aligned with the X-axis, such as cars or buildings.

 ## Key Features

 - Changes the direction of the top view to set the X axis forward.
-- Improves modeling workflow for objects aligned with the X axis.
+Improves modelling workflow for objects aligned with the X-axis.
 - Easy to apply using Quick Favorites or shortcut (setup from preferences).

 ## Installation